Miranda Rights California

 Did the police arrest you for DUI and fail to read your Miranda rights to you?
-Despite what you may believe, this is not actually a violation of the law.
+Despite popular opinion, this is not actually a violation of the law.
 The police are only required to read your rights to you if you are in their custody AND being interrogated.
 An experienced Oakland criminal defense attorney can review your case to determine if the police's failure to read you your Miranda rights can be used as a valid defense.

 There is no exact wording of the Miranda Rights, but in general, an arresting police officer must inform you of the following: